 Good communication is absolutely essential to the success of any start-up business.
 Being able to communicate efficiently with your team, customers and clients can reduce mistakes, increase productivity, and make it easier to build relationships.
-All of these things can help your start-up grow and evolve and make the whole process much easier.
-Good communication can be the difference between success and failure.
-It can be the difference between low and high staff turnover as well as loyal, returning customers, and poor conversion.
+While selecting the best communication platforms is crucial for start-ups, equally important is establishing your business entity.

-Microsoft teams started out as a tool just for people with a 365 subscription.
+Microsoft Teams started out as a tool just for people with a 365 subscription.
 However, they now offer a free plan for all small businesses and start-ups.
-Where slack integrates with up to 10 apps, Teams offers integration for over 150, giving your team more flexibility.
-Teams is free, easy to use, and definitely one of the best communication platforms.
+Where Slack integrates with up to 10 apps, Teams offers integration for over 150, giving your team more flexibility.
+Teams are free, easy to use, and definitely one of the best communication platforms.

 Who hasn’t used Zoom at least once in the last few years?
-It’s easy to use, offers screen sharing capabilities and HD video, as well as private chat options.
+It’s easy to use, and offers screen-sharing capabilities and HD video, as well as private chat options.
 Zoom is a video communications platform with a free plan.
 But without a subscription, group calls are limited to 40 minutes, which puts some business users off.

 Skype is one of the oldest video calling platforms around.
 When video calling was something that very few people did, Skype was there.
 Over the years, it has grown and added more features, one of which is the ability to translate dialogue from 10 different languages.
 That makes Skype a popular video calling platform for anyone with overseas interests.
 The free plan offers up to 25 participants on group calls, and there’s no time limit.